 “Fancy taking these bags up for a couple of extra quid”

 ya fucking dancer.
-We crash around to find spare change and off she goes with the bags. “ha-le-fuck-in-looo-jah” Feels like we have already conquered the first climb of the day.
-She’s oor Queen of the Mountain.
+We crash around to find spare change and off goes the taxi with oor bags. “ha-le-fuck-in-looo-jah” Feels like we have already conquered the first climb of the day.
+She’s oor Queen of the Mountain, providing she’s not a thief.

 Unburdened of the bags we feel nimble and light as we wind our way up tae the start line.
 Arriving at the High school start line, we amble about, almost forgetting about our dropped bags, then spot them, minding their own business next tae a tree completely unattended.
 Shit, we get a shift on, grab them and check them in tae the luggage van.